nebotfj/Google-IT-Automation-with-Phyton/00 Crash Course on phyton/01 Week two/Readme.md

 * a > b: a is bigger than b
 * a >= b: a is bigger or equal to b

-Logical operators allow connecting multiple statements together and perform more complex comparisons
-* a and b: True if both a and b are True.
-False otherwise.
-* a or b: True if either a or b or both are True.
-False if both are False.
-* not a: True if a is False, False if a is True.

 ````Python
 # Figure out what's the relationship between the strings "cat" and "Cat" by replacing the plus sign with comparison operators.
 print("cat" > "Cat")
 # "cat" is larger than "Cat"
 ````
 **In Python uppercase letters are alphabetically sorted before lowercase letters**

+Logical operators allow connecting multiple statements together and perform more complex comparisons: AND, OR, NOT:
+* a and b: True if both a and b are True.
+False otherwise.
+* a or b: True if either a or b or both are True.
+False if both are False.
+* not a: True if a is False, False if a is True.

+#### Comparasion Operators Recap
+In Python, we can use comparison operators to compare values.
+When a comparison is made, Python returns a boolean result, or simply a True or False.
+- To check if two values are the same, we can use the equality operator: **==**
+- To check if two values are not the same, we can use the not equals operator: **!=**

+We can also check if values are greater than or lesser than each other using > and <.
+If you try to compare data types that aren’t compatible, like checking if a string is greater than an integer, Python will throw a **TypeError.

+We can make very complex comparisons by joining statements together using logical operators with our comparison operators.
+These logical operators are and, or, and not.
+When using the and operator, both sides of the statement being evaluated must be true for the whole statement to be true.
+When using the or operator, if either side of the comparison is true, then the whole statement is true.
+Lastly, the not operator simply inverts the value of the statement immediately following it.
+So if a statement evaluates to True, and we put the not operator in front of it, it would become False.

 ### Branching with if Statements
 **Branching** is the ability of a program to alter its execution sequence.